Diacoin/Diacoin-Wallet/README.md

 # Diacoin-Wallet
-Windows 10 version
+Windows 64 bit version
-Download the Diacoinwallet.rar
+Download the Diacoin-1.rar
 Unzip
 Run the file Diacoin.exe

-Wondow 7 version
-Download and unzip DiacopinwalletB.rar
+You can see the video tutorial "Diacoin Windows Wallet, how to use it" on YouTube channel